cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 ## Reproduction

-#### Clone repository into an instance with python 3.8 and Power BI Desktop:
+#### Clone repository into an computer with python 3.8 and Power BI Desktop:
 1. Open up the terminal and navigate to your target directory for the new project
 2. Clone the repo: “git clone https://github.com/cal-poly-dxhub/food-insecurity-early-warning-dashboard.git”
 3. Navigate into the repository folder and ensure all files we cloned